Visit our devolution and LGR hub for the latest information, support and resources

 All councils are committed to ensuring the best possible access to their services to ensure parity, economy of scale and democratic freedoms.
 This means that consideration needs to be given to how all users are able to access services, that they are protected and that risks are mitigated.

 But as you have seen within this guide, the scope of online risks and harms is enormous and the potential impact on individuals, communities, public authorities and others is significant.
-Meaningful intervention requires a collaborative approach and whilst the Online Safety Bill should have a positive impact, we cannot rely on technical solutions to wholly prevent what are largely behavioural issues.
-Furthermore, whilst the Online Safety Bill initially targets those tech companies which have the most impact on our daily lives, any service provider, including public authorities, should give due consideration to a number of aspects to ensure they are delivering the most appropriate and cost-effective services, including:
+Meaningful intervention requires a collaborative approach and whilst the Online Safety Act should have a positive impact, we cannot rely on technical solutions to wholly prevent what are largely behavioural issues.
+Furthermore, whilst the Online Safety Act initially targets those tech companies which have the most impact on our daily lives, any service provider, including public authorities, should give due consideration to a number of aspects to ensure they are delivering the most appropriate and cost-effective services, including:

 • Awareness – do councillors, officers and frontline staff such as social care, children’s and adult services and other professionals have a good, up-to-date understanding of online risks and harms?
 This is the cornerstone, the one aspect that affects all others and is fundamental to any service delivery, without which priority areas cannot be established and meaningful interventions put in place.